cnievaslozano/cnievaslozano/README.md

 - 🔭 I’m currently working on **tamagotchi-terminal**

-- 🌱 I’m currently learning **Python, Java, Laravel, Javascript, Flask**
+- 🌱 I’m currently learning **Python, Java, Laravel, Javascript, Flaskk, Git**

 - 👨‍💻 All of my projects are available at [cnievaslozano.dev](cnievaslozano.dev)